jacobtomlinson/carte-noire/_posts/2019-04-11-the-sun-cant-reach-my-windows-here.md

 i look out, and i see madness

-i look in, i see sorrow and strife
+i look in, see sorrow and strife

 <br>
 where is love? where is laughter?